jordiparra/spleeter-tutorial/README.md

     To open a folder you simply have to run `cd foldername`.
 Going up a folder is `cd ..`

-2. Being insite the `/Other` folder, run `git clone [https://github.com/Deezer/spleeter](https://github.com/Deezer/spleeter)` and hit Enter.
+2. Make sure you are in the `/Other` folder in Terminal and run `git clone https://github.com/Deezer/spleeter`.
 This will download Spleeter from GitHub.
+This step might take a few seconds.

     ![](img/Untitled-68d0790e-93bf-4fb7-80c8-79b7d9dc383d.png)

-3. This might take a few seconds, but once the previous step is completes, you'd see the both the `/spleeter` and `/miniconda2` folders inside the `/Other` folder you created on Finder.
+3. You should now see the both the `/spleeter` and `/miniconda2` folders inside the `/Other` folder you created on Finder.

     ![](img/Untitled-ab01d1d4-bb37-41bb-af0c-566e441b5ef8.png)